PaddlePaddle/Paddle/doc/getstarted/build_and_install/pip_install_en.rst

 ------------------------------

-PaddlePaddle installation packages (whl) does not only contain .py files, but also binaries built from C++ code, we ensure that PaddlePaddle can run on current mainline Linux distributions, like CentOS 6, Ubuntu 14.04 and MacOS 10.12.
+PaddlePaddle installation packages (whl) does not only contain .py files, but also binaries built from C++ code.
+We ensure that PaddlePaddle can run on current mainline Linux distributions, like CentOS 6, Ubuntu 14.04 and MacOS 10.12.